xcjs/workstation-provision/README.md

 script named provision.*

-Executing provision will install preferred applications, customize selected settings, and prepare a workstaiton for preferred tasks.
+Executing provision will install preferred applications, customize selected settings, and prepare a workstation for preferred tasks.

 Workstation Provision was intended to assist with new